-This part of the report focuses on the trends in exceedance of the ammonia critical levels (i.e. gaseous concentration) set to protect (a) lichens and bryophytes; (b) higher plants.
-The trends only cover the period from 2009-11 to 2013-15 as these assessments were not carried out for earlier periods; they are based on 1x1 km rolling 3-year mean ammonia concentration data.
-It should be noted that the 1x1 km ammonia concentration data are routinely a year behind the deposition data, due to the timing and availability of the required input data, so the most recent concentration data used for this report are for 2013-15, whereas the latest year for CBED deposition is 2014-16.
+This section of the report focuses on the trends in exceedance of the ammonia critical levels set to protect: a) lichens and bryophytes; b) higher (i.e. vascular) plants.
+The trends are based on rolling 3-year mean ammonia gaseous concentrations, and only cover the period from 2009-11 to 2015-17 since ammonia concentration estimates are not available for earlier periods.
+For brevity, the three-year means are mainly referred to in this report using the middle year, for example "2010 to 2015" equates to "2009-11 to 2014-16".
+It should be noted that the 1x1 km ammonia concentration data are routinely a year behind the deposition data, due to the timing of availability of the required input data, so the most recent concentration data used for this report are for the period 2015-17.